HoneyryderChuck/rodauth-oauth/MIGRATION-GUIDE-v1.md

 oauth_applications_client_secret_hash_column nil
 ```

+## oauth applications: oauth_applications_homepage_url_column no longer required

+The homepage url is no longer considered a require prooperty of an OAuth client application.

 ## oauth grants: access token and refresh token hashed by default

 access token and refresh token columns are now hashed by default, and point to the same column as the main counterpart: